TitanStar73/textadventure/README.md

 # How to Play
  You have two options
- - Run the main.py script, no dependencies :)
+ - Run the main.py python script
- - Run the main.exe (windows only)
+ - Run the main.exe (windows only) -> Find it in the latest release!

 The other files are archival or just test files.